 While we're on the topic of the relationship between magnesium and GABA, Hafeez says supplementing with the latter can also be a beneficial way to support and manage anxiety.
 As she explains, Gamma-aminobutyric acid (GAMMA) is an amino acid and neurotransmitter in the brain, and when there's a shortage, our anxiety levels can take a nose dive.
 Not good.

 "According to a 2015 review, supplements with GABA may help replace lost GABA, though more research is still needed.
 I recommend supplementing between 500 to 750 milligrams, and doses may be split across multiple tablets or pills or taken as a once-daily antidote.
-Again, we recommend checking in with your own health professional before ever beginning any type of new supplement or vitamin regimen.
+Again, we recommend checking in with your own health professional before ever beginning any type of new supplement or vitamin regimen," Hafeez says.

 If you're familiar with adaptogens, by now you may have heard of their queen bee, ashwagandha.
-According to certified health coach, herbalism practitioner, and plant-based nutrition expert Stepfanie Romine, who I spoke with last year, adaptogens have actually been used for centuries in countries like China and Russia, representing the ultimate way to "bridge the gap between medicine cabinet and kitchen" within the holistic wellness world.
+According to certified health coach, herbalism practitioner, and plant-based nutrition expert Stepfanie Romine, adaptogens have actually been used for centuries in countries like China and Russia, representing the ultimate way to "bridge the gap between medicine cabinet and kitchen" within the holistic wellness world.
 One of their greatest claims to fame is the management of anxiety.

 "Adaptogens help the body adapt to both environmental and psychological stresses," Romine explains.
 They have a nonspecific response in the body, ultimately supporting all major systems including the nervous, endocrine, and immune systems."

 Additionally, scientific research has correlated adaptogens with improved adrenal function—the category's main and perhaps most beloved benefit.
-As Gladd explains, ashwagandha is an adaptogenic herb that’s been used traditionally in Ayurvedic medicine for centuries to help support stress and focus.
-Recent research has shown that ashwagandha’s adaptogenic properties help protect the body from feelings of overstress to keep the body in balance and focused."
+As Gladd explains, ashwagandha is an adaptogenic herb that's been used traditionally in Ayurvedic medicine for centuries to help support stress and focus.
+Research has shown that ashwagandha's adaptogenic properties help protect the body from feelings of overstress to keep the body in balance and focused.

 As Gladd explains, probiotics are commonly used to help support our digestion and immunity woes, but few people know they've also been studied for years for their impact on the brain and emotional health.